EtienneCoumont/FacebookWebHooks/README.md

 This project is a sample code to show how to use Facebook WebHooks with ASP.Net Core Web API.

+# Obsolescence

+When this project was created, back in 2015, Facebook Webhooks were easy to setup and use.
+I made this to allow developpers to start a small app from scratch than can do cool stuff, like catching a message posted on a Facebook page, and send it via email, post it to Twitter, or anything you could imagine.

+Now, using Facebook Webhooks requires passing through an App Review.
+IMO, this makes this functionality useful only for pretty big existing Facebook apps.

+Consequently I don't think this github project will be useful to anyone, and I will not update it.
+I keep it for history only.

 ## Summary